This page was last updated on March 9th, 2022

 The village of Giethoorn might not need much of an introduction.
 This beautiful town has canals instead of roads.
 That is why it's called the Venice of the North.
 It’s one of the most well-known tourist attractions in Holland outside of Amsterdam.

 The village is about 2 hours north-east of Amsterdam.
 Most people visit as part of an organized group tour.
-We would actually recommend against that.
-Sure it’s easier, but it also prevents you from exploring on your own.
+I would actually recommend against that.
+Sure it’s easier, but it also prevents you from exploring on your own at your own pace.

 Length: 5 minutes